Claypool Hill Mall

 Claypool Hill Mall is a regional shopping mall located in Tazewell County, Virginia, United States.
-It is anchored by Belk.
+Until 2026, it was anchored by Belk.

 History

 The Claypool Hill Mall broke ground in 1981, at the intersection of U.S. Route 19 and U.S. Route 460.
 Located on approximately 25 acres of land, planned anchors called for a 55,552 square foot Kmart store, a then unnamed 41,586 square foot department store, a 28,875 square foot Piggly Wiggly, and a 10,125 square foot space for a drug store.
 The Piggly Wiggly would not be built.
 Inline mall space would amount to 75,625 square feet, and have room for 38 shops.
 The developer for the property was Paul Buskill, and Claypool Hill Associates.

 The mall opened its doors on March 18, 1982, with anchors Kmart and Leggetts.
 Popular names occupying the new shopping center included Sidney's, Hickory Farms, and Kinney Shoes.
 The mall was built as to "provide a natural effect and feel of the outdoors," by having live plants and garden beds present throughout the mall, in addition to 3 fountains.
 Also notable in the mall was a community room with space for 400 people.

 Leggetts wouldn't have their grand opening until August 18, 1982.
 With roughly 34,000 square feet of retail space, it would have room for 43 merchandise departments and employ 72 people.